Understanding the McGinley Dynamic Indicator in Detail

 ## Importance of the McGinley Dynamic Indicator

-The indicator builds on traditional moving averages by eliminating price separations and erratic whipsaws so that price behavior is more accurately represented.
-The formula allows the acceleration or deceleration of the McGinley Dynamic indicator to be focused solely on the price movement of the defense.
+The indicator builds on traditional moving averages by eliminating price separations and erratic whipsaws, so that price behaviour is more accurately represented.
+The formula allows the acceleration or deceleration of the McGinley Dynamic indicator to be focused solely on the price movement of the defence.

-While traders could use the line to make purchases or selling decisions, McGinley's original aim for its indicator was to minimize the distance between the indicator and the market.
+While traders could use the line to make purchases or selling decisions, McGinley's original aim for the indicator was to minimise the distance between the indicator and the market.
 The argument is that a faster moving average monitoring will be more reliable in producing trading signals.